Mackintosh MacKay: Early life and education

 MacKay was born on 18 November 1793 at Duardbeg on Edrachillis Bay in Sutherland, one of seven children to Cpt Alexander Mackay and his wife Helen, daughter of Alexander Falconer, minister of Eddrachillis.
-He studied at St Andrews University then at Divinity Hall in Edinburgh.
+He studied at the University of St Andrews then at Divinity Hall in Edinburgh.
 After he was licensed by the Presbytery of Skye, he was employed as a schoolmaster at Portree.
 He was ordained to Laggan 28 September 1825.

-In the year 1825 he was appointed minister of Laggan parish, where he remained till 1832, when he was appointed minister of the united parishes of Dunoon and Kilmun.
+In 1825, he was appointed minister of Laggan parish, where he remained until 1832, when he was appointed minister of the united parishes of Dunoon and Kilmun.
 Such was his success there that he soon had the Dunoon church enlarged, Kilmodan erected into a separate parish, and two mission churches appointed—one at Toward and the other at Ardentinny.
 It was while here that he edited the works of Rob Donn, the Sutherlandshire bard, which were published in 1829.
 He supplied a biography of the bard, which has given rise to much controversy.
-He was awarded a LL.D. from Glasgow University in 1829.
-At Laggan Manse William Forbes Skene, Historiographer-Royal for Scotland, then a youth of nineteen, studied Gaelic under MacKay's tuition.
+He was awarded a LLD from the University of Glasgow in 1829.
+At Laggan Manse William Forbes Skene, Historiographer-Royal for Scotland, then aged 19, studied Gaelic under MacKay's tuition.
 He was subsequently presented by George William, Duke of Argyll, August 1831 and translated and admitted to Dunoon on 19 April 1832.

 His 27 February 1840 Address to the Parishioners of Dunoon and Kilmun, given from the Manse in Dunoon, was published later that year.
 An 1842 addendum by MacKay was later included.